jordangrider/LED_Watch/README.md

 # LED_Watch

-Clone the repo, open the project in Atmel Studio,
+Clone the repo, open the project in Atmel Studio, should compile and run :)